philipyoo/backbeat/docs/lifecycle.md

 # Object Lifecycle Management

-## OVERVIEW
+## Overview

 The purpose is to apply various lifecycle actions to objects after a certain time has passed since object creation, per lifecycle rules as specified in AWS S3 APIs.

-### EXPIRATION
+### Expiration

-We support expiration of versioned or non-versioned objects, when a number of days have passed since their creation.
+We support expiration of versioned or non-versioned objects, when a number of days have passed since their creation, or after a specific date (for current versions).
+We can additionally filter target objects by prefix or by tags.

 One important use case is to allow automatic deletion of older versions of versioned objects to reclaim storage space.

+### Transition Policies

+Transition policies allow to transition object data from one location to another one automatically, usually to a slower but cheaper location for old or infrequently-accessed data.

+On versioned buckets, it can apply to current version data, as well as noncurrent versions, depending on the rule.

+AWS-specific transitions, e.g. to STANDARD_IA or GLACIER storage classes is not supported through zenko, if needed, it has to be set directly on AWS.

-## DESIGN
+## Design

-The implementation of lifecycle in S3 connector comprises several components which, by working together provide lifecycle functionalities.
+The implementation of lifecycle in S3 connector comprises several components which, together, provide lifecycle functionalities.

 Most components rely on Kafka and Zookeeper to pass state to each other.